-Under the current laws of the Cayman Islands, we are not subject to tax on our income or capital gains.
-In addition, the Cayman Islands imposes no withholding tax on any dividends paid by us.
+Under the current laws of the Cayman Islands, we, China Home Holdings Limited, China Property Holdings Limited and Sou You Tian Xia Holdings Limited are not subject to tax on income or capital gains.
+In addition, upon payments of dividends by us to our shareholders, no Cayman Islands withholding tax will be imposed.